ArsenalPay/Android-ArsenalPay-API-SDK/README.md

 Logs
 ----
-To view the logs of SDK, edit filter for log message: "ArsenalpayAPI-SDK"
+To view the logs of SDK, edit filter for log message: "ArsenalPayAPI-SDK"

 Merchant Credentials
 ----
-First of all, if you wish to start using Arsenalpay-SDK for real, you should get real MerchantCredentials.
-For this, go to **[Arsenalpay support page](https://arsenalpay.ru/index.html)** and send your request.
+First of all, if you wish to start using ArsenalPay-SDK for real, you should get real MerchantCredentials.
+For this, go to **[ArsenalPay support page](https://arsenalpay.ru/index.html)** and send your request.
 After some time, you'll get e-mail message from out manager, which will help you.
 If you want to test our API, you can use test MerchantCredentials.